elijahdecker/AdventOfCode/ReadMe.md

 ### POST api/puzzle-helper-daily
 - Query parameters
    - year (Ex.
-2022)
+2022) (Defaults to 2015)
    - day (Ex.
-14)
+14) (Defaults to 1)

 Imports the input from Advent of Code for a specific day.
 Useful when you want a streamlined version of the above call to only check for a specific day.

+## Extra Notes
+- The admin of Advent of Code have requested that puzzle inputs be cached (To reduce load on the system) and not be made publically available (To make it harder to completely copy the site)
+- This puzzle helper currently does not use the leaderboard api, but if you choose to copy t

 ## TODO
-- Add an option to not post the solution to AoC and just return the result from the puzzle
 - Is there a better way to do the DailyServiceCofiguration.cs file?